chainguard-dev/edu/content/chainguard/administration/custom-idps/custom-idps/index.md

 You can retrieve all your identity provider's unique IDs by running `chainctl iam identity-providers list`.

-Note that you can also use `chainctl`'s `--headless` option to log in with a custom IDP.
+Note that you can also use the `--headless` option to log in with a custom IDP in an environment that doesn't have a browser installed, such as a container or a remote server.

 The headless login flow is when you invoke `chainctl auth login --headless` in the terminal.
 By including this option, `chainctl` will output an eight-character code as well as a URL ([`https://auth.chainguard.dev/activate`](https://auth.chainguard.dev/activate)).
-You can then navigate to the URL on another device's browser and enter the code, and then you can log in to Chainguard from that device.
+You can then navigate to the URL on another device's browser and enter the code when prompted.
+Following that, you'll be able to log in to the Chainguard platfrom using your custom IDP.

 To log in with a custom IDP using the `--headless` option, you would run a command like the following:

 ```sh
 chainctl auth login --headless --identity-provider=$IDP_ID
 ```

+Then you can complete the login flow from another device's browser.

+### Setting a default identity provider

 As an alternative to remembering identity provider IDs, you can set the default identity provider by editing the `chainctl` configuration file.
 You can do so with the following command.